awsdocs/aws-go-developer-guide/doc_source/dynamo-example-load-table-items-from-json.rst

    :dedent: 0
    :language: go

-Initialize the session that the SDK uses to load credential from the shared credentials file *~/.aws/credentials, and create a new |DDB| service client.
+Initialize the session that the SDK uses to load credentials from the shared credentials file *~/.aws/credentials, and create a new |DDB| service client.